igorski/rts/README.md

 these reactive.

-In order to create a new structure, a factory pattern is provided and every game structure has its own factory (see _./src/model/factories/_).
+In order to create a new structure, a factory pattern is provided and every game structure has its own factory (see `/src/model/factories/`).
 You should never create your own Object structure but use a factory instead.

-Operations on structures are done using the action modules (see _./src/model/actions/_).
-A lot of structures specify their own getters as well as mutations (remember when changing values of a Pinia state object that these should be called from a store action).
+Operations on structures are done using the action modules (see `/src/model/actions/`) but remember when changing values of a Pinia state object, that these should be called from a store action.

-While the game clock could increment at a lower speed than in actual life (e.g. when paused), think of all time related operations (e.g. _Effects_) as if they were actual time (e.g. _"the effect of this item should last for fifteen minutes during gameplay"_).
-The unit used is the _millisecond_ and is automatically scaled to the game/real life ratio when creating a new Effect using the EffectFactory.
+While the game clock could increment at a lower speed than in actual life (e.g. when paused), think of all time related operations (e.g. `Effects`) as if they were actual time (e.g. _"the effect of this item should last for fifteen minutes during gameplay"_).
+The unit used is the _millisecond_ and is automatically scaled to the game/real life ratio when creating a new Effect using the `EffectFactory`.

-All of the games behaviour and time bound effects update in the same place: the _update()_-handler in the _game_-store.
-This is bound to the render cycle of the game world (and deferred to animationFrame so the game is effectively paused when the browser/tab isn't focused).
+All of the games behaviour and time bound effects update in the same place: the `update()`-handler in the `game`-store.
+This is bound to the render cycle of the game world (and deferred to AnimationFrame so the game is effectively paused when the browser/tab isn't focused).

 ## Application source outline